FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models: Abstract

 \section{Abstract}

 Visual Autoregressive (VAR) modeling departs from the next-token prediction paradigm of traditional Autoregressive (AR) models through next-scale prediction, enabling high-quality image generation.
 However, the VAR paradigm suffers from sharply increased computational complexity and running time at large-scale steps.
 Although existing acceleration methods reduce runtime for large-scale steps, but rely on manual step selection and overlook the varying importance of different stages in the generation process.
-To address this challenge, we present \ourmethod, a systematic study and stage-aware acceleration framework for VAR models.
+To address this challenge, we present \ourmethod, a systematic study and plug-and-play acceleration framework for VAR models.
 Our analysis shows that early steps are critical for preserving semantic and structural consistency and should remain intact, while later steps mainly refine details and can be pruned or approximated for acceleration.
 Building on these insights, \ourmethod introduces a plug-and-play acceleration strategy that exploits semantic irrelevance and low-rank properties in late-stage computations, without requiring additional training.
-Our proposed \ourmethod achieves up to 3.4× speedup with only a 0.01 drop on GenEval and a 0.26 decrease on DPG, consistently outperforming existing acceleration baselines.
-These results highlight stage-aware design as a powerful principle for efficient visual autoregressive image generation. \href{https://github.com/sen-mao/StageVAR}{https://github.com/sen-mao/StageVAR}
+Our proposed \ourmethod achieves up to 3.4× speedup with almost no performance loss. consistently outperforming existing acceleration baselines.
+These results highlight stage-aware design as a powerful principle for efficient visual autoregressive image generation.
+Code: \href{https://github.com/sen-mao/FasterVAR}{https://github.com/sen-mao/FasterVAR}